byhow/nous/README.md

 # Nous

-Nous is a universal cross-platform package manager and generator.
+Nous is a universal cross-platform package manager and api builder.
 It consists of:
 * Command line tools
 * Dependency visualizer, which is mostly for full stack web apps and other applications which requires multiple components across different toolings.